 Wilton Simpson Technical College prepares students to enter the job market.
 Therefore, students should dress in accordance with the accepted standards of business and industry.
 The dress code in each program varies with the needs of the occupational area.
-However, the following minimum requirements apply for all programs:
+However, the following minimum requirements apply: